 Live your own life

 Just because your partner is struggling, doesn't mean you can't live your life.
-Go do things with friends or your kids.
-Seek counsel if you yourself are struggling.
-It's important that you are also nurturing your own personal and spiritual growth while taking steps to be who you want to be.
+Do things with friends or your kids, seek counsel if you're struggling, or read a book on growing personally.
+It's essential that you are also nurturing your own personal and spiritual growth while taking steps to be who you want to be.

-This was probably my biggest struggle when my spouse was going through a rough time.
+It was probably my biggest struggle when my spouse was going through a rough time to start living my own life and enjoy it.
 It was hard for me to focus on my own personal well-being while looking after my husband's as well.
-Even though it was difficult for me to go through this, it made me realize that I need to live my own life, and not expect that my spouse meet all of my needs.
+But it's important to realize that your spouse won't always meet all your needs, and that's okay!

 In order for me to get through the struggles of my life and relationships, I first needed to understand that it's not my partner's responsibility to make me happy.